Eugen Bönsch: Flying service

 He requested flight training in 1917.
 He completed it at Flek 8 on 22 June 1917.
 His promotion to corporal followed six days later.
-In August, he was assigned to Flik 51 on the Italian front; he scored his first victory shortly thereafter, on 1 September, teamed with Franz Wognar.
-He became a balloon buster with his next triumph, on 28 September; it took several firing passes at 700 meters altitude through heavy ground fire, dodging a couple of enemy fighters, to down the balloon.
+In August, he was assigned to Flik 51 on the Italian front; he scored his first victory shortly thereafter, on 1 September,{ He became a balloon buster with his next triumph, on 28 September; it took several firing passes at 700 meters altitude through heavy ground fire, dodging a couple of enemy fighters, to down the balloon.
 In the next thirteen months, his victory skein would include five more balloons, making him the Austro-Hungarian's leading balloon killer.
 He received his first Medal for Bravery for this victory.
 He also downed a Nieuport the following day.

 Bönsch began the new year of 1918 by surviving being shot down by anti-aircraft fire.
 He also added other dimensions to his flying repertoire.
 On 10 March, he led such a determined assault on an escorted of Italian Capronis that the bombers aborted the mission.
 The next day, Bönsch began a week of low-level raids on the Italian airfields at Marcon and Treviso, and the port of Portegrandi.
 The next few months, from April through October, Bönsch carried out a hectic double load of air-to-air combat intermixed with ground attack strikes, including at the Battle of the Piave.

-On 8 October 1918, he became one of the few World War I pilots to survive being set afire; he parachuted to safety.
+On 29 October 1918, he became one of the few World War I pilots to survive being set afire; he parachuted to safety.
 He made his way back to his home airfield from enemy territory and returned to battle.
-He scored his final four victories after this incident.
 By 24 October, the Battle of Vittorio Veneto had worn the local Austro-Hungarian air force down to only 29 planes.
 Bönsch was one of the remaining pilots, and scored two victories on the 27th, and one each on the 28th and 29th.